0xor0ne/awesome-list/topics/cybersec.md

   * ["PE Base Relocations"][337]
   * ["Writing a PE Parser"][338]
 * ["Breaking 64 bit aslr on Linux x86-64"][234]
+* ["Bypassing GLIBC 2.32’s Safe-Linking Without Leaks into Code Execution: The House of Rust"][375]
 * ["Complete Guide to Stack Buffer Overflow (OSCP Preparation)"][317]
 * ["CVE-2021–20226 a reference counting bug which leads to local privilege escalation in io_uring."][179]
 * "Digging into Linux namespaces":